wallingworks/alaffia_de_challenge/README.md

 ## Results

-Results can be viewed directly in the database with your favorite postgres client.
+Results are returned for each request.
+Additionally information is saved to database and can be viewed directly in the database with your favorite postgres client while the container is running.
 Credentials are available in .env

-## Bugs
+## Notes/Bugs

-Connection pooling is not working as intended
+Timings reported by app sometimes exceed 400ms, but coin-spewer does not report failure in those cases.